openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 #### Operator Capability Manager

-Operator Capability Manager (OCM) implements several checks on TensorFlow operators to determine if they are supported by OpenVINO backends (Intel<sup>®</sup> hardware).
+Operator Capability Manager (OCM) implements several checks on TensorFlow operators to determine if they are supported by OpenVINO™ backends (Intel<sup>®</sup> hardware).
 The checks include supported operator types, data types, attribute values, input and output nodes, and many more conditions.
 The checks are implemented based on the results of several thousands of operator tests and model tests.
 OCM is continuously evolving as we add more operator tests and model tests to our testing infrastructure.
-This is an important module that determines which layers in the model should go to OpenVINO backends and which layers should fall back on native TensorFlow runtime.
-OCM takes TensorFlow graph as the input and returns a list of operators that can be marked for clustering so that the operators can be run on OpenVINO backends.
+This is an important module that determines which layers in the model should go to OpenVINO™ backends and which layers should fall back on native TensorFlow runtime.
+OCM takes TensorFlow graph as the input and returns a list of operators that can be marked for clustering so that the operators can be run on OpenVINO™ backends.

 #### Graph Partitioner

 Graph partitioner examines the nodes that are marked for clustering by OCM and performs a further analysis on them.
 In this stage, the marked operators are first assigned to clusters.
-Some clusters are dropped after the further analysis.
+Some clusters are dropped after the analysis.
 For example, if the cluster size is very small or if the cluster is not supported by the backend after receiving more context, then the clusters are dropped and the operators fall back to native TensorFlow runtime.
-Each cluster of operators is then encapsulated into a custom operator that is executed on OpenVINO.
+Each cluster of operators is then encapsulated into a custom operator that is executed on OpenVINO™.

 #### TensorFlow Importer

-TensorFlow importer translates the TensorFlow operators in the clusters to OpenVINO nGraph operators with the latest available [operator set](https://docs.openvinotoolkit.org/latest/openvino_docs_ops_opset.html) for a give version of OpenVINO™ toolkit.
+TensorFlow importer translates the TensorFlow operators in the clusters to OpenVINO™ nGraph operators with the latest available [operator set](https://docs.OpenVINOtoolkit.org/latest/openvino_docs_ops_opset.html) for a give version of OpenVINO™ toolkit.
 An [nGraph function](https://docs.openvinotoolkit.org/latest/openvino_docs_nGraph_DG_build_function.html) is built for each of the clusters.
-Once created, it is wrapped into an OpenVINO CNNNetwork that holds the intermediate representation of the cluster to be executed on OpenVINO backend.
+Once created, it is wrapped into an OpenVINO™ CNNNetwork that holds the intermediate representation of the cluster to be executed on OpenVINO™ backend.

 #### Backend Manager

 Backend manager creates a backend for the execution of the CNNNetwork.
 We implemented two types of backends:

-* basic backend
+* Basic backend
 * VAD-M backend

-Basic backend is used for Intel CPUs, Intel integrated GPUs and Intel® MovidiusTM Vision Processing Units (VPUs).
+Basic backend is used for Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).
 The backend creates an inference request and runs inference on a given input data.

-VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel MovidiusTM MyriadX VPUs (referred as VAD-M or HDDL).
+VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel<sup>®</sup> Movidius™ MyriadX VPUs (referred as VAD-M or HDDL).
 We support batched inference execution in the VAD-M backend.
 When the user provides a batched input, multiple inference requests are creted and inference is run in parallel on all the available VPUs in the VAD-M.